fyhertz/spydroid-ipcamera/README.md

  * Funny sounds can be played on the phone from the HTTP interface !
 Awesome isn't it ? :p
  * You can make the phone vibrate remotely
  * You can see the battery level of the phone
- * You can like [http://www.facebook.com/spydroidipcamera the facebook page], and yes this is a feature !

 # Requirements